-Particulars Asat Asat 31 st March, 2021 31 st March, 2020 Principal amount remaining unpaid to any supplier as at the year end 76.25 - Interest due thereon - - Amount of interest paid in terms of section 16 of the MSMED, along with the amount of the payment made to the supplier beyond the appointed day during the accounting year - - Amount of interest due and payable for the period of delay in making payment (which have been paid but $beyond \ the \ appointed \ day \ during \ the \ period) \ but \ without \ adding \ the \ interest \ specified \ under \ the \ MSMED.$ - - Amount of interest accrued and remaining unpaid at the end of the accounting year. - - Amount of further interest remaining due and payable even in succeeding years. - -
+Particulars As at 31 st March, 2022 As at 31st March, 2021 Principal amount remaining unpaid to any supplier as at the year end 156.09 76.25 Interest due thereon - - Amount of interest paid in terms of section 16 of the MSMED, along with the amount of the payment made to the supplier beyond the appointed day during the accounting year - - Amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the period) but without adding the interest specified under the MSMED. - - Amount of interest accrued and remaining unpaid at the end of the accounting year. - - Amount of further interest remaining due and payable even in succeeding years. - -

-- 3. Refer Note 35 for company's credit risk management process. - 4.
-Refer Note 37 for balance of related parties.
+Note 5: Refer Note 35 for company's credit risk management process.

-16 Other financial liabilities
+16. Other financial liabilities